 I did lose the little white button plunger that sits in the clutch switch...
 I should have plenty of spares to pluck from though.
 I got it bolted in with the top bolt and as much as it was nice to see the pedals removed, it was even nicer seeing some pedals back in here!
 To finish bolting this in will require painting the engine bay first but I will also go ahead and throw the accelerator pedal back in here soon shortly too

-I also went ahead and unplugged all the modules... so now when the fabricator has time to do the chassis welding, I hopefully won't be frying modules in the process
+I also went ahead and unplugged all the modules... so now when I do the chassis welding, I hopefully won't be frying modules in the process

 Then it gets just a little primer for rust protection, but all these areas will eventually be sanded back down before final paint